Obstetrics and Gynecology Residency (Minnesota)

 - There are no "private patients" at Mayo Clinic.
-For the resident physician, this offers a great opportunity to be involved in the care of a great variety of local, national, and international patients.
-This mixture of patients affords the resident physician to see many common clinical problems but also some very unique and rare medical conditions as well.
+For the resident physician, this offers a great opportunity to be involved in the care of a wide variety of local, national and international patients.
+This mixture of patients affords residents the opportunity to see many common clinical problems but also some very unique and rare medical conditions as well.

 - Reasonable call schedule, with responsibility commensurate with experience.
 Excellent faculty supervision while still allowing reasonable autonomy.

-- Residents will have a comprehensive exposure to all aspects of ob/gyn, including the various subspecialties.
-It is expected that residents will participate in all aspects of reproductive medicine to the level specified by the Ob/Gyn Residency Review Committee as well as the Council on Resident Education in Obstetrics and Gynecology learning objectives.
+- Residents have a comprehensive exposure to all aspects of obstetrics and gynecology, including the various subspecialties.
+It is expected that residents participate in all aspects of reproductive medicine to the level specified by the Ob/Gyn Residency Review Committee as well as the Council on Resident Education in Obstetrics and Gynecology learning objectives.